-- There shall be no special characters not belonging to the combinations in any configuration cell, no spaces “ ”, “/”, “.”, “.”, or any other special characters.
+- There shall be no special characters not belonging to the combinations in any configuration cell, no spaces “ ”, “/”, “.”, or any other special characters.

 - If there are notes for a specific configuration, the note shall be using superscript font and added at the end of the configuration list within a cell, not anywhere within the configuration or separated with any other characters, multiple notes shall be separated just by a comma, all in superscript.